Viking-VoIP/full-voip-on-k8s/README.md

 If everything goes OK, you will get an output of your setup, you should save this somewhere safe.

-*NOTE*: If you don't change dev.vars.json, but I'd recommend at least chnaging the admin db password.
+*NOTE*: You should at least change dev.vars.json for the db password.